Alienchisel/linux-automation/README.md

 # linux-automation

-Small Bash scripts to automate routine Linux tasks
+A collection of practical Bash scripts for everyday Linux administration, including backups, maintenance, and small quality-of-life automations.